 JUMP TO

-“If you’re an actor that tends to lean toward drama, I’d suggest Sally Reed’s monologue at the end of Season 2.
-It’s great when a monologue mirrors an aspect of everyday life and what’s great about this monologue is that every actor can relate to Sally’s speech to Barry.”
+“HBO’s ‘Barry’ has some of the most nuanced comedy on television.
+If you’re an actor that tends to lean toward drama, try Sally’s monologue from the end of Season 2, in which she unloads her insecurities over a piece she’s written for acting class.
+It’s great when a monologue mirrors an aspect of everyday life, and every actor can relate to Sally’s speech to Barry.”

 You can learn more about these monologues here!

-“The quick-paced dialogue and layered characters of ‘Succession’ make for a strong audition piece...What makes this monologue so engaging and gripping is Shiv’s view on family, power and wealth, and love.
-If you’re a dramatic actor who enjoys dialogue and multi-layered characters, check out this monologue.”
+“The quick-paced dialogue and layered characters of ‘Succession’ make for a strong audition piece.
+In Season 1, Shiv, the daughter of Logan Roy, the founder of a major media conglomerate, attempts to explain to her fiancé what love means to her.
+What makes the monologue so engaging and gripping is Shiv’s view on family, power, wealth, and love.”

-“ ‘Ramy’ follows the story of a first-generation American Muslim integrating his Egyptian family life and living in his politically divided neighborhood in New Jersey...This is a great monologue to dive into if you tend to be an actor that leads more toward comedic parts since ‘Ramy’ is considered a dramedy.”
+“ ‘Ramy’ follows the story of a first-generation American Muslim integrating his Egyptian family life with living in his politically divided neighborhood in New Jersey.
+In this episode, his sister is having a heart-to-heart with her two best friends about what it’s like to be with a man.
+Fatima, in her mid-20s, reveals that she’s been intimate for the first time.
+This is a great monologue to dive into if you tend to be an actor that leans more toward comedic parts since ‘Ramy’ is considered a dramedy.”

 “Jayde is a sophisticated and polished woman in her early 30s who believes that her way of living is the ‘correct’ way of living.
-In a scene with her old friend, Vanessa, Jayde attempts to convince Vanessa that she ought to leave her current relationship and essentially be more like her.”
+In this scene with her old friend, Vanessa, Jayde attempts to convince Vanessa that she ought to leave her current relationship and essentially be more like her.”

-“In John Patrick Shanley’s two-person play, two strangers, Danny and Roberta, meet in a bar...If you enjoy sinking your teeth into the psychology of a character with a dark past, this play is for you!”
+“In John Patrick Shanley’s two-person play, two strangers, Danny and Roberta, meet in a bar.
+The entire play takes place in one night.
+Fighting her own demons, Roberta reveals to Danny how difficult her past has been.
+There are three strong monologues, including this one, in the piece.
+If you enjoy sinking your teeth into the psychology of a character with a dark past, this play is for you.”

 You can learn more about these monologues here!

-1. Isabella, “Measure for Measure”: Act 2, Scene 2
+1. “Measure for Measure”: Act 2, Scene 2: Isabella

 “Could great men thunder”

-2. Miranda, “The Tempest”: Act 1, Scene 2
+2. “The Tempest”: Act 1, Scene 2: Miranda

 “If by your art, my dearest father”

-“If you’re a younger actor or new to Shakespeare, Miranda is a great place to start...Miranda has just seen a ship dashed by a storm and she suspects that her father, who has powerful magical powers, was responsible.”
+“If you’re a younger actor or new to Shakespeare, Miranda is a great place to start….
+Miranda has just seen a ship dashed by a storm, and she suspects that her father, who has powerful magical powers, was responsible.”

-3. Ophelia, “Hamlet”: Act 3, Scene 1
+3. “Hamlet”: Act 3, Scene 1: Ophelia

 “O what a noble mind is here o’erthrown”